jacobian64/coloring_book/README.md

-# coloring_book for children, great the help them understand life at its finest
+# coloring_book for children, great to help them understand life at its finest